chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: Limit search for protocol implementations to project code, no stdlib, no libraries
 - [ ] fix: Introduce type fails for pytest.mark.parametrize
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: implement abstract method is put above __init__